 We do not provide housing for our Teaching Fellows.
 We suggest searching for short- term housing in NYC using Airbnb, Craigslist, or student/ intern housing websites once you receive and accept your offer letter.
 Once we finalize our summer cohort, we will also connect Fellows who may want to find housing together.

 Are Fellows given preferences for which school partner site they want to work at?
 School location?
 Grade level?+

 Our biggest priority is matching our partner schools with the Fellows that will best fit their needs including the school culture, previous experience, and/or language specifications.
 That being said, PMP does take into consideration Fellows’ preferences for grade and location throughout the selection process.
 If location is a pain point for you, please let our team know during the application process.

-Are Teaching Fellows paid for overtime work?
+Are PMP Fellows paid for overtime work?
 Training?
 Pre-work?+

 Similar to the teaching profession, Teaching Fellows are responsible for planning outside of “work hours” including lesson planning, parent engagement, and site-specific logistics for events and activities.
 That being said, Fellows do receive an $825 stipend for training and pre-program work in addition to their hourly wage.

 Do I have to be an education major, have teaching experience, or want to become a teacher?+

 While it is not required to have prior teaching experience, PMP gives preference to applicants who have student teaching experience, experience working with children, and/ or are pursuing a degree in education or a related field.
 Most importantly, we are looking for applicants who demonstrate the potential and determination to succeed in the classroom, and are passionate about our mission.

 What are the dates of the summer program?+